KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-FitbitAir by Hkattelu](https://github.com/Hkattelu/MMM-FitbitAir)

-1. Recommendation: The README seems not to have an update section (like `## Update`).
-Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-2. Recommendation: The README seems not to have a config example.
-Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-3. Recommendation: Found `require("http")` in file `node_helper.js`: Replace `http` with the scoped import `node:http`.
-4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-5. Recommendation: There is no CHANGELOG file.
-It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-6. Recommendation: There is no CODE_OF_CONDUCT file.
+1. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-7. Recommendation: There is no dependabot configuration file.
-It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-8. Recommendation: No linter configuration was found.
+2. Recommendation: No linter configuration was found.
 A linter is very helpful, it is worth using one even for small projects.
 You can use ESLint or Biome ([ESLint guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md), [Biome guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/biome.md)).
+3. ESLint issues:
+   - node_helper.js: Line 108, Column 9: There is no `cause` attached to the symptom error being thrown. (rule: preserve-caught-error)
+   - package.json: Line 1, Column 1: Property 'type' is required. (rule: package-json/require-type)

 ### [MMM-flicio by nomis6432](https://github.com/nomis6432/MMM-flicio)